Compress Image to Exact KB Size Online

 Many users face issues even after compressing images.
 Here are the most common problems and how to fix them:

-• Upload rejected: Double-check both file size and dimensions.
+• Upload rejected: The platform may check both file size and dimensions.
+Make sure both match the upload requirements.

 Tools That Help Before Compression